hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 # Partitioning – Breaking Large Tables into Smaller Pieces

 When dealing with large datasets, partitioning can help improve performance and maintainability.
-In this example, we’ll partition a sales table by year using range partitioning in PostgreSQL.
+There are two approaches for partitioning:
+- Horizontal (split by rows)
+- Vertical (split by columns)

 ## Horizontal partitioning